commandus/lorawan-network-server/README.md

 Set pluginsPath in the lorawan-network-server.json main configuration file.

-Each plugin (in .so dynamically loaded library file) must contain c++ function named payload2InsertClausesFunc().
+Each plugin (in .so dynamically loaded library file) must contain function named payload2InsertClausesFunc().

+Function payload2InsertClausesFunc() must be declared as extern "C" function.

 Plugin receives binary payload and return none, one or more INSERT SQL clauses to be inserted to databases.